tolpp/memguard/README.md

 # memguard [![Build Status](https://travis-ci.org/tolpp/memguard.svg?branch=master)](https://travis-ci.org/tolpp/memguard)
-Memguard is a lightweight and an extensible memory security and protection framework for Java and Android applications.
+Memguard is a lightweight and extensible memory security and protection library for Java and Android applications.
 Memguard protects your sensitive data in memory against memory editing software (Like trainers, GameGuardian in Android etc..).

 ### Installation